Peoplecantfly/icapserver/TUTORIAL.md

 *NB!
 In this realization of ICAP server you should use one "service name" for all methods, but basicly it depends on ICAP client realization.*

-#### There are information you can get from the ICAP request by examining certain fields of the handler object:
+#### There is information you can get from the ICAP request by examining certain fields of the handler object:

 * command: the current ICAP command
 * enc_req: encapsulated request line, list with 3 elements